amuwuK/coding-training/README.md

 # coding-training
  All my training to be a good programmer.
+This repository focuses mainly on the uni homework I have to do.